What Does Leviticus 7:1-10 Mean?

 Personal Reflection

-- Where in my life am I holding back the 'fat' - the best of my time, energy, or resources - from giving to God?
+- Where in my life am I holding back my 'fat' - my best time, energy, or resources - from giving to God?

 A Challenge For You

-This week, identify one area where you’ve been giving God the leftovers instead of the 'fat' - maybe your schedule, your attention, or your generosity.
-Intentionally offer Him the first portion.
-Then, share a specific act of grace with someone who’s made a mistake, reflecting the forgiveness you’ve received through Christ’s sacrifice.
+This week, identify one area where you’ve been giving God leftovers instead of your best - maybe your schedule, your money, or your attention - and intentionally offer Him the first portion.
+If you’ve caused harm in a relationship, act to make it right, not merely with words, reflecting the full restitution required in the guilt offering.

 A Prayer of Response